Instructions

 Question 1

-Create a composite score for the non-categorical variables (Happiness, GDP, Life, Support, Generosity, Freedom, and Corruption) and answer some questions using that composite:
+Use the following steps to create a composite score for the non-categorical variables (Happiness, GDP, Life, Support, Generosity, Freedom, and Corruption) and answer some questions using that composite:

 • The variables are scored in a consistent direction (higher is “better”) with one exception: Corruption.
 Begin by reversing the direction of this variable.